donmarcolaureano/kaggle-loan-prediction/README.md

 ### Goal
 The goal for this competition is to create a model that can predict whether an applicant is approved for a loan.

+## Overview
+Automatically predicts whether a loan application will be approved using demographic and financial features.
+Built with typical classifiers like KNN, Random Forests, Decision Trees, and SVM

 ### Dictionary
 | Field Name | Description |
 | ---------- | ----------- |